RubesWorld/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+DOM stands for Document Object Model that creates a DOM of the page.
+It then allows one to update HTML and basic CSS using Javascript.

 2. What is an event?
+An event are "things" that happen to HTML elements.
+You then can decide how your javascript reacts.

 3. What is an event listener?

+An event listener is amethod added to an element that says how something "reacts" to an event happeneing. i.e. click, mouseover, scroll

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? you would convert a NodeList to an array to be able to do array methods on it.

 5. What is a component?

+a componenet is a combination of HTML, CSS, & JS to quickly create elements without having to always go back to the HTML.
+This is relevant for things that are repetitive.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.